 If asperarund is not running, then you cannot create Watch Folders or start a watch.
 The service is started automatically during installation, but you might have to start it if it was disabled or stopped.

 '''

 ps ax | grep aspera

 '''

 Locate asperarund in the output.
 If the status is not "R", start the service:

 '''

-/etc/rc.d/init.d/asperarund start
+service asperarund restart

 '''

 Creating Services